-1. To provide students with both the academic preparation and the 150 hours required for accountants who are Uniform

-2. To provide an entry into the accounting profession for students with an undergraduate degree in business or another field of study, and

-3. To provide current professionals with advanced theory and technique of accounting.
+- 1. To provide students with both the academic preparation and the 150 hours required for accountants who are Uniform CPA Exam candidates - 2.
+To provide an entry into the accounting profession for students with an undergraduate degree in business or another field of study, and - 3.
+To provide current professionals with advanced theory and technique of accounting.